ldelatte/spc-ansible-collections/core/README.md

 Start the daemon (and when finished your job you normally stop it):
 ```
-sctl --user start pk-sshd.service
+systemctl --user start pk-sshd.service
 ```
 Then access to your PC:
 ```
 ssh -p 6022 user@<IP_of_your_PC>
 ```
-using the password you have configured during the installation.
+using the password you have configured during the collection postinstallation.

 ### "Glances" for a system view in a safe window: